What I Believe

 You should know what your minister believes and how those beliefs shape their ministry.

-I was born into a non-religious, non-church going family.
+I grew up in a non-religious, non-church going family.

-What Unitarian Universalism encourages is the freedom to explore our own beliefs, the support to encourage those beliefs and the resources to act upon them.
-Over the course of my ministry, I’ve come to belief this: At the very heart of the human experience, is an experience of the Holy.
+Over the course of my ministry, I’ve come to believe this: At the very heart of the human experience, is an experience of the Holy.
 The Holy is that animating presence for good that forms us from birth and welcomes us at death.
-We catch glimpses of it in between the lived reality of being born and having to die in moments of transcendent awareness.
-This experience of the Holy continues to push us towards greater deeds of service, sacrifice and self-control.
-If we heed the call, the Holy can shape us into lives that inspire, touch and transform ourselves, others and the world.
+We catch glimpses of it in between, and it pushes us towards service, sacrifice, and self-control.
+If we heed it, the Holy can shape us into lives that inspire, touch, and transform ourselves, our neighbors, and the world.

 On any given Sunday, there will be a congregation of people who hold diverse beliefs and opinions about religious and theological matters.
 In fact, I wouldn’t have it any other way!

 While I feel free to speak my understanding of truth from the pulpit, I never presume that everyone in the congregation shares my opinion.
 When speaking from another tradition other than Unitarian Universalism, it is my responsibility to both define terms and to provide an entree for those who don’t share that theological belief.
 Providing context, history, and background helps reassure members that I will, to the best of my ability, speak so that all may feel included and welcomed.